bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - <m:dx,dy>

-This is to update a previous 'M' point so that its location is moved dx/dy away from its origional position.
-If the last point is not a M point, no action is taken.
+This serves to purposes.
+First, if the previous point is a M point, then this updates its location such that it is moved by dx/dy away from its current position.
+Second, if the previous point is not a M point, then a new M point is added which is dx/dy away from the previous point.